ashikaavula/Agile-Task-Management-System/README.md

 # Agile-Task-Management-System

-Technologies used : Eclipse IDE, PHP, HTML, CSS, Bootstrap, AJAX, MySQL/Wampserver for database Designed the website in order to allow administrator:
+Technologies used : Eclipse IDE, PHP, HTML, CSS, Bootstrap, AJAX, MySQL/Wampserver for database.

+Designed the website in order to allow administrator:
 1) To add new projects
 2) Assign employees to project